 Even on a cloudy day it’s perfect for a picnic and paddle; our boys spend ages walking over the boulders and dipping their toes into the icy cold waters.
 The waterfalls mark exactly half way around this Three Shires walk, so it makes for a perfect lunch stop.

 The walk starts by crossing the bridge to Wetton Mill and following the track alongside the River Manifold.
-The second half follows the road on the opposite side of the river back to where you started, passing through a tunnel along the way.
+The second half follows the road on the opposite side of the river back to where you started along the Manifold Way, passing through a tunnel along the way.

 Finish off your walk with a short climb up to Nan Tor cave located up on the hill behind Wetton Mill Tea Rooms.
 If you visit in the wetter months, the kids will love playing in the shallow river.
 In the drier months the river disappears underground and re-emerges from a boil hole at Ilam (the boil holes can be seen on our pram friendly Ilam Park walk).